 This course introduces nursing students to the basics of medical terminology and provides foundational math skills and an introduction to dosage calculation for safe medication administration.
 Students will build a working vocabulary of the most commonly used terms in healthcare and a working knowledge of the methods of dosage calculation.
 Medical terms are introduced in the context of human anatomy and physiology.
 Total clock hours equal 15.

 This course focuses on alterations in biologic processes that affect the body’s internal homeostasis.
 General principles of pathophysiology are emphasized including etiology, pathogenesis, clinical manifestations, and sequelae of various alterations of human structure and function.
-Knowledge from pre-requisite science courses will be integrated.
+Knowledge from prerequisite science courses will be integrated.
 Total clock hours equal 45.

 This course focuses on the fundamental principles and psychomotor skills for the provision of safe, quality care for clients across the lifespan.
 Classroom and clinical/laboratory experiences provide a basis for beginning nursing practice.
 Total clock hours equal 90 (60 theory, 30 lab).